 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is essentially a placeholder with no substantive content.
-It repeats the skill name as its only trigger term, provides no concrete actions or capabilities, and lacks any explicit guidance on when Claude should select it.
+It repeats the skill name as its only trigger term, provides no concrete actions or capabilities, and lacks any explicit guidance on when Claude should select this skill.
 It would be nearly impossible for Claude to correctly choose this skill from a pool of similar API-related skills.

 Suggestions